 White Spruce - Photo - needles 1/2 to 3/4 inch long; green to bluish-green, short, stiff needles; crushed needles have an unpleasant odor; good needle retention.
 State tree of South Dakota.
 The White Spruce is excellent for ornaments; it's short, stiff needles are 1/2 - 3/4 in. long and have a blunt tip.
-They are bluish-green - green in color, but have a bad aroma when needles are crushed.
-They have excellent foliage color and have a good, natural shape.
+They are bluish-green - green in colour, but have a bad aroma when needles are crushed.
+They have excellent foliage colour and have a good, natural shape.
 The needle retention is better in a White Spruce than it is among other spruces.
 Photo credit to The National Christmas Tree Association

 Afghan Pine - soft, short needles with sturdy branches; open appearance; mild fragrance; keeps well; grown in Texas; native to Afghanistan, Russia & Paskistan.
 More info.

 Austrian Pine - dark green needles, 4 to 6 inches long; retains needles well; moderate fragrance.
 Close-up photo of tree.